Top 9 Benefits of Automation Testing

-If you're not doing automation testing, you're missing out on its incredible benefits.
-Today, automation testing is the norm in the QE industry.
-With automation testing, testers can now dramatically increase their productivity while introducing a standard to the QA process.
+Automation testing offers tremendous benefits that QA teams can’t afford to overlook.
+Today, automation testing is the norm in the QA industry.
+With it, testers can now dramatically increase their productivity while introducing a standard to the QA process.

 Here are 9 core benefits that any QA team can immediately see upon adopting automation testing.